dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 situation, the second update completely replaces the first, so all data in the first update is then rendered stale.

-The second field, the key checksum, is simple 32-bit checksum of the public key that the owner of the data (for example the SRP requestor) used to authenticate itself.
+The second field, the key checksum, is simple 32-bit checksum of the public key that the owner of the data (for example the SRP requester) used to authenticate itself.
 The key checksum is computed by treating the key as a series of 32-bit unsigned integers in network byte order, and adding these integers together to produce a 32-bit unsigned checksum.
 Overflow is not considered.
 This checksum need not be cryptographically secure: mDNS messages are not authenticated, so an attacker on the local link can always cause problems with mDNS by providing spurious responses.
 The purpose of